 “You certainly can’t undervalue the importance of intergenerational trauma,” said Erik Stegman, the director of the Center for Native American Youth.

 Minneapolis, where Patina works, is one of the urban centers that is now home to 70% of Native Americans in the US.
-Albuquerque, where Hope and Cheyenne live, is another, as well as Denver, Phoenix, Los Angeles, and New York.
+Albuquerque, where Hope and Anna live, is another, as well as Denver, Phoenix, Los Angeles, and New York.
 Living in cities has changed life for the Native Americans who live there and for the cities themselves.

 Minneapolis was once home to the Dakota Sioux tribe and later became a relocation site for Native Americans in the 1950s as the US government actively moved people off reservations.
 The Indian Relocation Act of 1956 was one of several policies that tried to assimilate Native people into the rest of the population, this time by encouraging them to move off of reservations and into cities.
 Like the federal boarding school program, it is now viewed as one of the policies that led to increased joblessness, homelessness, and a loss of sense of place, culture, and community that consequently made it harder for Native Americans to build stable families and lives.